dib-lab/dib_rotation/08_bin_completion_with_spacegraphcats.md

 ## Analysis options for metagenome samples

-To get more information out of a metagenomics sample, we have four options.
+To get more information out of a metagenomics sample, we have five options.
 1) **Align reads to the genomes that had sourmash matches.** sourmash performs exact matching of k-mers.
 K-mers of size 31 are fairly specific.
 Even if a sequence had 30 basepairs exactly in common with another sequence, if the 31st is different, it would not count as a match.